Azure-Samples/azure-ml-federated-learning/docs/provisioning/README.md

   - Note that to set permissions, you typically need _Owner_ role in the subscription or resource group - _Contributor_ role is not enough.
 This is key for being able to _secure_ the setup.
 - [install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 ## Create an Azure ML Workspace

 Creating an Azure ML workspace is the starting point to create your full Federated Learning environment.
+Your workspace will be the one portal to:

+- connect all your resources (computes, datastores),
+- coordinate the jobs between the orchestrator (aggregation) and the silos (processing, training),
+- run your experiments at scale,
+- collect and analyze your experiment results, register your model candidates,
+- deploy your models for production.

 Below are two options you could use, drawing from the existing documentation.
+We invite you to check the existing Azure ML documentation for more options.

 | Tutorial | Description |
 | :-- | :-- |